 Institute of Scrap Recycling Industries Inc. (ISRI): The ISRI provides safety education and advocacy as well as compliance training while promoting public awareness of the vital role recycling plays in the U.S economy, global trade, and environmental sustainability.

-At NCMSS, we pursue environmental and data safety standards continuously to approach e-waste in a revolutionary and transparent way.
+At DRM, we pursue environmental and data safety standards continue to approach e-waste in a revolutionary and transparent way.